pjdunne/3rdYearDataAndML/week02/useful/DSML02-notes.md

     -  Frederick James, “Statistical Methods in Experimental Physics: 2nd Edition”, ISBN 978-9812705273, &pound;33.
 As recommended by Nick Wardle for MRes students.
     - Press et al, "Numerical recipes".
 Text free to download.
 Ignore the code.
 The text and the outlines of the basic algorithms are what you will find most useful.
 	- Other texts?

+# Section One: Basics of Probability

+* Do we really need the mathematical notation and relationships?
+* Do we ever use Bayesian statistics or the Frequentist view points?

+# Section Two: Probability Distributions

+* $ X \sim U(1,6)$ notation.
+Do we ever use it?
+IT IS FOR CONTINUOUS DISTRIBUTIONS ANY WAY, $\mathcal(U)$ in Wikipedia

 ## Gaussian Distribution